Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

 snippet:rabbitmq-config-callbackreceiver-thread-count

 ### Transport Layer Security support

-As of Version 4 RabbitMQ transport supports connecting in a secure manner to the broker using Transport Layer Security(TLS).
+In Versions 4 and above the RabbitMQ transport supports connecting in a secure manner to the broker using Transport Layer Security(TLS).
 Detailed information on how to configure TLS on RabbitMQ broker refer to [documentation](http://www.rabbitmq.com/ssl.html).
-In the RabbitMQ transport following settings should be set in a connection string via code:
+The following settings should be set in a connection string via code:

 snippet:rabbitmq-connection-tls